MuffinsLovesYou/lovesyou.name/5e/notes/char-notes/pepper.md

 * Eva : Mother of kids (Charlie and Leanne), we saved them as first quest.
 * Sister Thea : Acolyte of TImera, rescued from gobbos
 * Sister Garael : At the shrine of luck
 * Gundran, Tharden, Nundro : Brother dwarves, cousins of Pepper.
-Gundran is still at cragmaw
+Gundran in Phandalin with map
 * Sildar : Gundran's bodyguard, was seeking a mage who ended up being Earno GlassStaff
 * Linene : Proprietor of Lionshield Costor
 * Halya : Runs miner's exchange